 On the other wall, there is the perfect set up for a coffee station.
-Luke comes in every morning, grinds the fresh beans, places it in the French press and pours over some hot water.
+Luke comes in every morning, grinds the fresh beans, places the grounds in the French press, and pours over some hot water.
 There is electricity in the pantry, so he can do everything right there in one place.

 Small Appliance Organization